A study has highlighted the risks inherent in using historical data to train machine-learning algorithms to make predictions.

 The study: The researchers dug through almost 50,000 records from a large, undisclosed academic hospital.
 They found that white patients were given higher risk scores, and were therefore more likely to be selected for extra care (like more nursing or dedicated appointments), than black patients who were in fact equally sick.
 The researchers calculated that the bias cut the proportion of black patients who got extra help by more than half.

 What software was this?
 The researchers didn’t say, but the Washington Post identifies it as Optum, owned by insurer UnitedHealth.
 It says its product is used to “manage more than 70 million lives.”
 Though the researchers only focused on one particular tool, they identified the same flaw in the 10 most widely used algorithms in the industry.
-Each year, these tools are collectively applied to roughly 200 million people in the US.
+Each year, these tools are collectively applied to an estimated 150 to 200 million people in the US.

 How the bias crept in: Race wasn’t a factor in the algorithm’s decision-making (that would be illegal); it used patients’ medical histories to predict how much they were likely to cost the health-care system.
 But cost is not a race-blind metric: for socioeconomic and other reasons, black patients have historically incurred lower health-care costs than white patients with the same conditions.
 As a result, the algorithm gave white patients the same scores as black patients who were significantly sicker.

 A small saving grace: The researchers worked with Optum to correct the issue.
 They reduced the disparity by more than 80% by creating a version that predicts both a patient’s future costs and the number of times a chronic condition might flare up over the coming year.
 So algorithmic bias can be corrected, if—and sadly, it is a big if—you can catch it.